Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 There are a few important caveats/limitations:

 - We only allow base addresses (with a stake pubkey hash present) to be used.
 If there's a need to use enterprise addresses, the users should move some ada to their own enterprise address, e.g. with `mustPayToPubKey`
-- The amount of tAda is fixed to `1000000000000` and divided into 5 UTxOs equally
+- The amount of tAda is fixed to `25_000_000_000` lovelace and divided into 5 UTxOs equally